bikematrix/documentation/docs/overview.md

 This documentation is designed to allow you to quickly understand and integrate Bike Matrix into your offering.

-Please provide us with any feedback or questions you may have.
+Please [contact us](https://www.bikematrix.io/contact) with any feedback or questions you may have.

 ### How Bike Matrix works?